adoublens/morning-affirmations/_project/build-checklist.md

 - [x] Validate all JSON against defined schemas ✅ **All files validated against schemas**
 - [x] Test data loading and parsing ✅ **All files load and parse correctly**

+### **Improve Page Design**
+- [x] Change page into an 'email newsletter' style where all content is one center column you can scroll down the page to view ✅ **Complete with single column layout**
+- [x] Stack videos vertically instead of side-by-side grid layout ✅ **Complete with horizontal card layout**
+- [ ] Confirm all fonts are loaded and displayed with their respective theme (Peaceful, Energetic, Restorative)
+- [ ] Update the ReadMe file to provide instructions on how to add a new Category in the future (e.g. if we have categories of Yoga, Bible, Artsy Creative - in the future I might want to add a new one)

 ### **Image Assets**
 - [ ] Create thumbnail images for affirmations
 - [ ] Create thumbnail images for videos